nl900/Concurrency-with-Go/README.md

 ### What are GoRoutines?
 A Goroutine is a lightweight thread managed by the Go runtime.
 It lives within the user thread space, scheduled by the language, and is managed entirely by the run-time system.
 The kernel has no knowledge of user-level threads and manages them as if a single-thread process.
 So the overhead for assignment, suspension, resumption is much lower than OS threads.
 <br>
-In JVMs, threads map directly 1:1 to OS threads which limits massice concurrency.
+In JVMs, threads map directly 1:1 to OS threads which limits massive concurrency.
 OS threads have large fixed stack size, typically defaulting to 1MB per thread.  there is a cap on the number of them to run in a single VM due to the increasing memory overhead.
 <br>
 In Go, stacks are dynamically sized.
 A new goroutine typically have an initial stack size of 4KB.
 That is why you can run many millions more goroutines and only thousands of Java threads at a time.